devopsdays/devopsdays-web/content/events/2020-detroit/sponsor.md

 +++
-title = "propose"
+title = "sponsor"
 type = "event"
-Description = "Propose a talk for DevOpsDays Detroit 2020"
+Description = "Sponsor DevOpsDays Detroit 2020"
 +++

 We greatly value sponsors for this open event.
 See a <a href="https://assets.devopsdays.org/events/2020/detroit/prospectus.pdf">PDF of our prospectus</a> for more sponsorship details, or see below.